Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 ## Demo

-You can view a read-only demo of the website at [https://babien.co/pbe](https://babien.co/pbe).
+You can view a read-only demo of the website at [https://babien.co/pbe](https://babien.co/pbe) with the password '4guest'.

 ## Notes about the website code